canboat/canboat/README.md

 For more information go to the [CANBoat Wiki](http://github.com/canboat/canboat/wiki).

 where you can find instructions on how to build the programs on your own computer and how to start extending the PGN database.
+Short build instructions are also found in [BUILDING.md].

 ## Version history